alsa-project/snd-firewire-ctl-services/README.rst

     event is converted to controller event with channel 0 which has the consecutive number as param and event value.
 At present, the consecutive number is fixed and not configurable.

-* snd-motu-ctl-service
+* snd-firewire-motu-ctl-service

+  * For Command DSP models, the monitor functions (the talkback switch, the listenback switch, the talkback volume, the listenback volume, the channel focus, the return assignment) are not operable yet.
+(The developer completely forgot to implement them.)
   * Due to hardware design, most controls, including hardware metering, are not synchronized to hardware expectedly for Register DSP models unless an ALSA PCM application initiates isochronous communication.
   * Due to hardware design, hardware metering may not work properly for Command DSP models unless an ALSA PCM application initiates isochronous communication.
-  * The channel positionss available in the hardware meter is not adequate in all Command DSP models.
+  * The channel positions available in the hardware meter is not adequate in all Command DSP models.
   * Sometimes, there may be an issue with initializing Command DSP models for communication.
 In such case, the workaround is to simply restart the service program.
-  * 896 mk3 (FireWire only/Hybrid) is not supported since developer has no change to access to it..
   * Due to hardware quirk of Audio Express, asynchronous communication often fails with ``unsolicited response`` system message.
+  * Due to asynchronous transaction failure (busy), for Command DSP models, the port assignments, the phone assignments, the configuration for word clock output, and the configuration of programmable level meter are not synchronized expectedly to any action in hardware surface.

 * snd-fireface-ctl-service